SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 Sunset leans in.
 "Yes?"

+"Only one of us ever had a Sunset Sense."

+"What?"

+"Do you remember that we used to switch sometimes?"

+"Pinkie?
+What are you saying?"

 Pinkie shambles into Sunset, wrapping her hooves around her and squeezing tight.
 "I…"

 Tears begin to drip onto Sunset's coat as she hugs back.